BitcoinDesign/Guide/guide/how-it-works/human-readable-addresses.md

 ## Lightning Address

-Compared to DNS Payment Instructions, [Lightning Addresses](http://lightningaddress.com) are focused on the lightning network only, bringing another intermediary into play, allowing for much more dynamic functionality.
+Compared to DNS Payment Instructions, [Lightning Addresses](http://lightningaddress.com) are focused on the lightning network only.
+They bring another intermediary into play, and allow for much more dynamic functionality.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/human-readable-addresses/lightning-address-mapping.png"